yanwang-ntu/yanwang-ntu.githib.io/README.md

 The PaperMod theme is modified in several ways to be more adapted to academic websites:

-+ Organization of the pages in three categories: papers, courses, and design projects.
-It is easy to add new categories from here (code, data, and so on).
-The three categories are available from any page through the menu and from the home page through buttons.
++ Organization of the pages in three categories, which are available from any page through the menu and from the home page through buttons:
+	* Papers
+	* Courses
+	* Design projects
-+ Automatically generated list of the keywords (tags) in papers and courses
++ Automatically generated list of keywords (tags) in papers and courses
-+ New social icons specific to academia: office hours, Zoom, Substack, and Google Scholar
++ New social icons specific to academia:
+	* Office hours
+	* Zoom
+	* Substack
+	* Google Scholar
-+ Page metadata tailored to the academic context: simpler date format, permalink on pages
++ Page metadata tailored to the academic context
 + Personalized color scheme, font, spacing, buttons, and general appearance
 + New archetypes for paper pages, course pages, an archive page, and a search page
-+ A footer can easily be added

 ## Speed